tetianafesenko/Capstone-Project---VI-Final-Project/README.md

 Structure & Format

  - Your Capstone Project is a 4-6 page written document.
-The capstone project should be written like a research-based business paper and should include the sections detailed in the Capstone Project Outline
+The capstone project should be written like a research-based business paper and should include the sections detailed in the Capstone Pr
-What to Submit

  - The PDF of your report
 The .ipynb file of your code